posted Jan 23, 2012 10:50 AM by Michael Di Giovine

 excavation, or, in my case, the World Heritage site of Angkor—it was

 evident that the field of inquiry was not local, but global.
+In light of this, I propose here

 that anthropology can better embrace tourism’s relevance and dynamicism